venveo/serverless-sharp/README.md

 - `SECURITY_KEY` See security section

 ## API & Usage
+We chose to base our API around the [Imgix service](https://docs.imgix.com/apis/url) to allow for backwards compatibility with the already popular service.
+The idea is that all CMS plugins should be able to seamlessly use this service in-place of an Imgix URL.
+We've only implemented a hand-full of the features Imgix offers; however, the one's we've implemnented should cover most use-cases.

+The benefits of using this method over other methods (such as hashing the entire URL payload in base64) are:
+- Much more intuitive
+- Easier to develop & debug
+- Provides clear prefix matching your original object's path with which you can create invalidations with wildcards

 You may access images in your `SOURCE_BUCKET` via the Cloudfront URL that is generated for your distribution just like normal images.
 Transforms can be appended to the filename as query parameters.
 The following query parameters are
 supported: